Metadata washing

 Court-admissible by construction

 Six different attacks.
-Six different industries.
 Same missing piece: proof that what they say happened, actually happened.

 PRAMA is that proof, captured before the attack.Five exhibits.
 Nineteen questions.
 The same answers PRAMA gives any judge, lawyer, or opposing party who walks into the room.